microsoft/fluentui/rfcs/repo-management/shield-issue-expectations.md

 > _Issues that need to be fixed ASAP:_
 >
 > - Accessibility issues that affect our accessibility score card.
-> - Bugs identified as high impact or breaking for a partner product.
+> - Bugs identified as high impact or blocking.
+> - Bugs identified as regressions of previous functionality
 >
-> _Issues that need to fixed but that we are ok with not fixing immediately/waiting for help from external contributors/waiting for the right time to make the change:_
+> _Issues for which we encourage contributions that we are happy to help guide and review:_
 >
 > - Bugs that are identified as not being high impact.
 > - Feature requests that have been discussed about and agreed on a solution with team members.
+>
+> _Issues that we need to address but can't currently:_
+>
 > - Bugs that require a breaking change in terms of the API interface and require a major version release.
 >
 > _Issues that we make no commitments on ever fixing:_